microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 As you saw in the previous lab, you can add a catalog to a project to allow developers to customize their Dev Boxes.

 However, catalogs can also be used to define the Azure environments that will be available in the project.
-These catalogs of Azure resources are created by the ops team to give the developers team the appropriate area to deploy their application in compliance with company rules.
+These catalogs of Azure resources are created by the ops team to give the developers team the appropriate area to deploy their application in compliance with the company rules.

 The developers will be able to create environments using the same [portal][dev-box-portal] as they used for Dev Boxes.

-To define an environment for a catalog you need to create a yaml file that will define the environment configuration and assiate this file with an Infra As Code template.
+To define an environment for a catalog you need to create a yaml file that will define the environment configuration and associate this file with an Infra As Code template.

 The templates that you will use for this lab are located in the `environments` folder of this [repository][git-repo].